JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 As soon as a task is done running, we can immediately release its stack back to the pool, avoiding excessive GC pressure.

-In practice, we have an alternate implementation of stack switching that trades time for memory by copying only live stack data.
+We also have an alternate implementation of stack switching (controlled by the `ALWAYS_COPY_STACKS` variable in `options.h`) that trades time for memory by copying live stack data when a task switch occurs.
+We fall back to this implementation if stacks are consuming too much address space (some platforms impose a limit, which we exceeded in early testing).
 And of course, each implementation has code for multiple platforms and architectures, often requiring assembly language.
 Stack switching is a rich topic that could very well fill a blog post on its own.